etan675/task-zen/README.md

 Design is inspired by Notion. :)

 After around 2.5 years of working, I became accustomed to thinking about everything in terms of frameworks and internal tools, and found it difficult to apply my knowledge in a broader context.
 For this project, the goal is to revisit the fundamentals of web development.
-The app itself is very straightforward, but it focuses more on the architectural details of a web app and what goes on under the hood, like DOM manipulation, CSR/SSR, server routes, secure cookies, and database interactions.
+The app itself is very straightforward, but it focuses more on the architectural details of a web app and what goes on under the hood, like DOM manipulation, CSR/SSR, session auth, and database interactions.
 Modern frameworks like React or Next.js often let you work on abstractions that sit a few layers above these foundational concepts, and they are the norm for developers now.

 Admittedly, it is quite tedious to build any software without tooling or frameworks, especially in areas as mature as the web.
 You will be writing a lot of boilerplate code for not much functionality at all.
-But imo, building with the lower-level stuff first will enable you to better utilise the power of the modern tools, as you'll have a deeper understanding of how they work, and why exactly they were invented in the first place.
+But imo, building with the lower-level stuff will enable you to better utilise the power of the modern tools, you'll have a deeper understanding of how they work, and why exactly they were invented in the first place.

 ## Live App: